What is Social Entrepreneurs Ireland?

 How much seed funding is available to apply for at the end of the programme?

-There is a total of €20,000 in seed funding available through the Ideas Academy.
-All projects that complete the Ideas Academy programme can apply to pitch for a portion of seed funding at the end of the programme to pilot their idea.
+Moreover, all projects that complete the Ideas Academy programme can apply to pitch for a portion of €25,000 seed funding at the end of the programme to pilot their idea.
 Typically, projects that successfully pitch for seed funding receive between €1,000 and €5,000.

 What is the Action Lab Programme?